What Is a Modern Feminist? Exploring Definitions and Debates

 What are the waves of feminism, and how do they differ?

-First Wave: Focused on suffrage, voting rights, and property ownership.
+• The first wave:concentrated on suffrage, voting rights, and property rights.

-Second Wave: Addressed workplace rights, reproductive freedom, and domestic violence.
+• The second wave: on workplace rights, reproductive rights, and domestic violence.

 The origins of the feminist movement